Log4j: Log4j configuration

 Log4j can be configured through a configuration file or through Java code.
 Configuration files can be written in XML, JSON, YAML, or properties file format.
-Within a configuration, you can define three main components: Loggers, Appenders, and Layouts.
+Three main components can be defined: Loggers, Appenders, and Layouts.
 Configuring logging via a file has the advantage that logging can be turned on or off without modifying the application that uses Log4j.
 The application can be allowed to run with logging off until there's a problem, for example, and then logging can be turned back on simply by modifying the configuration file.

 Loggers are named log message destinations.
 They are the names that are known to the Java application.
 Each logger is independently configurable as to what level of logging (FATAL, ERROR, etc.) it currently logs.
 In early versions of Log4j, these were called category and priority, but now they're called logger and level, respectively.
 A Logger can send log messages to multiple Appenders.

 The actual outputs are done by Appenders.
 There are numerous Appenders available, with descriptive names, such as FileAppender, RollingFileAppender, ConsoleAppender, SocketAppender, SyslogAppender, and SMTPAppender.
 Log4j 2 added Appenders that write to Apache Flume, the Java Persistence API, Apache Kafka, NoSQL databases, Memory-mapped files, Random Access files and ZeroMQ endpoints.
 Multiple Appenders can be attached to any Logger, so it's possible to log the same information to multiple outputs; for example to a file locally and to a socket listener on another computer.

 Appenders use Layouts to format log entries.
 A popular way to format one-line-at-a-time log files is PatternLayout, which uses a pattern string, much like the C / C++ function printf.
 There are also HTMLLayout and XMLLayout formatters for use when HTML or XML formats are more convenient, respectively.
 Log4j 2 added Layouts for CSV, Graylog Extended Log Format (GELF), JSON, YAML and RFC-5424.

 In Log4j 2, Filters can be defined on configuration elements to give more fine-grained control over which log entries should be processed by which Loggers and Appenders.
 In addition to filtering by log level and regular expression matching on the message string, Log4j 2 added burst filters, time filters, filtering by other log event attributes like Markers or Thread Context Map and JSR 223 script filters.